linda-seiter/CMSC115_2258/unit6_project/README.md

 You will implement the methods in the `InventoryAnalyzer` class.

-The `main` method currently initializes the inventory with "Tactical Equipment" and "Medical Kit".
-It does not include "Rations" and "Water".
-The `main` method calls the `getItemReorderSummary` method, which simply returns `null`.
+The `main` method currently initializes the inventory with two items and then calls the `getItemReorderSummary` method, which simply returns `null`.
 Run the `main` method and confirm the output:

 ```text